JHNUL/home-server-apps/message-server/README.md

 # Message-Server

-This project implements MQTT that listens to certain topics, saves messages to the database and publishes the messages via WebSocket to subscribed clients.
+This project implements an MQTT message listener that listens to certain topics, saves messages to the database and publishes the messages via WebSocket to subscribed clients.
+It also provides a REST API.

 ## Prerequisites